jack-kenney/jack-kenney/README.md

 I also maintain a (somewhat) robust homelab built around Proxmox, ZFS, Windows/Linux VMs, home automation, monitoring, and development environments for the platforms I use at work (mainly LIMS and industrial automation tools).
 I use it to prototype integrations, test infrastructure patterns, and run personal observability and automation projects.

 I’m currently working on an AI-assisted development workflow for digital lab methods.
-It parses requirements, emits a metadata representation of a method, creates that method in LIMS through custom API wrappers, executes it with a hand-rolled domain-specific language, and reviews the result for further iteration.
+The goal is to turn method requirements into executable LIMS workflows with a tight review-and-iteration loop.
+Under the hood, it parses requirements, emits a metadata representation of a method, creates that method in LIMS through custom API wrappers, executes it with a hand-rolled domain-specific language, and reviews the result for further iteration.
 The project is inspired by Kiro and is under active development.

 ## Selected Projects